Fergb01/Fergb01.github.io/README.md

 # Google Clone
-Google clone using HTML + CSS
+This project was created in the tecnolochicas PRO bootcamp as an HTML and CSS practice.